 - Why do you want to apply for the position, or what do you wish to accomplish from participating in the research program?
-(Typical answers: prepare for graduate school, solve scientifically important problems, apply knowledge gained from coursework to solve real-world problems or simply to gain research experience.)
+(Possible answers: prepare for graduate school, solve scientifically important problems, apply knowledge gained from coursework to solve real-world problems or to gain research experience.)

 - What are your research interests?
-If you already have some research interests, describe it (try to make a connection to any particular research topics mentioned in the position description).
-It may be a good idea to be a bit flexible in describing research interests so that you maximize your chances of getting the position and give yourself an opportunity to learn new things.
+If you already have research interests, describe them and connect them to topics mentioned in the position description.
+It is okay to be flexible in describing research interests so that you maximize your chances of getting the position and give yourself an opportunity to learn new things.
 You may consider seeking advice from a faculty member in your department.

-Note: For the essay for the UD Summer Scholar or Fellow positions, you should contact a professor (who you want to work with) to discuss a research topic.
-You would need a letter from that professor to support your application.
-It won’t hurt to reach out to multiple professors and see who have projects available.
+Note: For UD Summer Scholars and Fellows programs, you should contact a professor with whom you want to work to discuss a research topic.
+You will need a letter from that professor to support your application.
+You may wish to contact multiple professors to see what opportunities are available.

 - College Democrats

 - United Nations Association at UD

 To find out more about these RSOs and how to get involved, visit Student Central.